Blog June 02, 2021 |

 Additionally, you, your team, and your C-suite will need to list the most critical questions you have about the platform, including (but certainly not limited to):

-Our customer data platform RFP toolkit offers plenty more questions you can ask prospective vendors.
+Our customer data platform RFP toolkit provides additional questions you can ask prospective vendors.
 But it’s these kinds of Qs that can help you get going with your request for proposal outline — and on your way to getting the best-fit CDP for your organization.

 Let’s fast forward to when you pinpoint the ideal CDP to take your business growth to the next level.
 Now, you can work on making the case to your leadership team to get it.